merenlab/anvio/anvio/docs/programs/anvi-run-kegg-kofams.md

 In the %(contigs-db)s functions table, annotated KO hits (%(kegg-functions)s) will have the source `KOfam`.

-Running this program is a pre-requisite for metabolism estimation with %(anvi-estimate-kegg-metabolism)s.
+Running this program is a pre-requisite for metabolism estimation with %(anvi-estimate-metabolism)s.
 Note that if you are planning to run metabolism estimation, it must be run with the same %(kegg-db)s that is used in this program to annotate KOfam hits.

 ### Standard usage